2020 Aegean Sea earthquake: Greece

-It is believed that the effects of basin amplification worsened the intensity of ground motions, causing structural failures.
-The observation of damage effects and instrumental data found that ground motions were amplified 2.5–3 times in the İzmir basin.

 Casualties

-One hundred and seventeen (117) people were killed and 1,034 were injured in Turkey, all but one in the city of Izmir.
-The other Turkish victim outside Izmir died from drowning in the advancing tsunami in the district of Seferihisar.
-It was the first recorded tsunami fatality in Turkey.
-Additionally, two teenagers died in Greece after being crushed by a wall on the island of Samos; 19 others were injured in Greece.
+Collapsed apartments accounted for nearly all 117 deaths in Turkey.
+Among the deadliest collapse involved the Rıza Bey Apartment, where 38 people died.
+Only one death occurred outside İzmir.
+The other Turkish victim outside İzmir died from drowning in the advancing tsunami in the district of Seferihisar.
+Two teenagers died in Greece after being crushed by a wall on the island of Samos; 19 others were injured in Greece.
+These were the first earthquake-related fatalities in Greece since 2017.

 Relief operations

 Immediately after the earthquake, Turkish Minister of Health Fahrettin Koca stated that about 40 ambulances, 35 emergency rescue teams and two ambulance helicopters had reached the affected region, while Turkey's Ministry of National Defence stated that one of its planes had departed from Etimesgut Air Base to transport AFAD and gendarmerie teams to the scene.
 The Turkish Red Crescent immediately deployed teams from six cities to provide food to those affected by the earthquake.
 More than 1,200 workers were involved in rescue efforts involving at least 13 buildings in İzmir, which continued into the night.
 According to Al Jazeera, the personnel involved in the rescue operations had reached about 8,000, including 25 search and rescue dogs.
 Turkish authorities stated that 106 people were rescued, while the local government had set up tents to house about 2,000 people overnight.
 On 3 November, a three-year-old girl was rescued from an eight-story building—a toddler was rescued after being trapped in another building for 65 hours a day before.
-A total of 17 collapsed buildings were part of the search and rescue operations, according Mehmet Gulluoglu, head of Turkey's Disaster and Emergency Management Presidency (AFAD).
+A total of 17 collapsed buildings were part of the search and rescue operations, according to Mehmet Gulluoglu, head of Turkey's Disaster and Emergency Management Presidency (AFAD).